simonrelet/react-slides/README.md

 Then open a browser at `localhost:8080`.

-Click on right or left side of the pages to navigate through the slides.
+Click on the right or left side of the pages to navigate through the slides.

 ## Your slides